 In my experience, healing back pain is multi-faceted, life-changing work.
-On the purely physical plane, though, there are specific steps that led to freedom from pain—aka freedom for more laughter, joy, and ease in the world.
+On the purely physical plane, though, there are specific steps that led to freedom from pain—also known as freedom for more laughter, joy, and ease in the world.

 1. BUILD AWARENESS